9 Things to Expect on a Serengeti Safari

 You will spend a lot of time inside the truck!

-It’s not that I expected to do a ton of walking in the Tanzanian bush; realistically I knew that I would be in the safari truck viewing the landscapes and animals.
-Take the picture you have in your head and multiply it.
-You will be in the truck from sun up ‘til sun down, so wear comfy clothes and pack your day bag accordingly!
+It’s not that I expected to do a ton of walking in the Tanzanian bush.
+I knew that I would be in the safari truck viewing the landscapes and animals.
+But I didn’t anticipate sitting in the truck from sun up ‘til sun down, so definitely wear comfy clothes and pack your day bag accordingly!

 Bumpy roads and dust